itcon-pty-au/typingmind-cloud-backup/README.md

 ## Using this extension
 WARNING: Ensure you take a local backup from "SETTINGS > APPDATA & STORAGE > EXPORT" before setting up the extension.
+1. Logout of Typingmind
-1. Load "https://itcon-pty-au.github.io/typingmind-cloud-backup/s3.js" into Menu > Preferences > Extension in Typingmind.
+2. Load "https://itcon-pty-au.github.io/typingmind-cloud-backup/s3.js" into Menu > Preferences > Extension in Typingmind.
-2. Once the extension is installed, a new Backup button will be added to the menu.
+3. Once the extension is installed, a new Backup button will be added to the menu.
 Clicking on this will bring up the S3 backup configuration form.
-3. Provide the AWS details in the form.
+4. Provide the AWS details in the form.
 [These are stored locally in your browser]
-4. The save button checks if there is a backup already in S3, if yes it restores it and updates the local typingmind instance.
+5. The save button checks if there is a backup already in S3, if yes it restores it and updates the local typingmind instance.
-5. Manually refresh the page to reflect the new data.
+6. Manually refresh the page to reflect the new data.
 CTRL + F5 if it does not.
-6. If there is no backup in S3, it is expected that you click on the "Export to S3" button in the configuration form to kickstart the backup process.
+7. If there is no backup in S3, it is expected that you click on the "Export to S3" button in the configuration form to kickstart the backup process.
-7. You can do on demand cloud backups and restore using the respective buttons in the form - "Export to S3" and "Import from S3".
+8. You can do on demand cloud backups and restore using the respective buttons in the form - "Export to S3" and "Import from S3".
-8. Full backup to S3 is performed every minute automatically.
+9. Full backup to S3 is performed every minute automatically.
-9. Whenever the page is loaded, it pulls the latest backed up version from S3 and refreshes the data.
+10. Whenever the page is loaded, it pulls the latest backed up version from S3 and refreshes the data.
 You may need to do a Ctrl + F5 (Force refresh) to make it reflect in the UI.

 ## AWS Config
 1. Create a user in Amazon IAM.
 In permissions option, select "Add user to group" but don't select any group.
 In next screen, "Create user".